alerque/aur/README.md

 pacman-key --recv-keys 63CC496475267693
 pacman-key --lsign-key 63CC496475267693
 ```
+Note if you have trouble with your default key servers not being reachable try adding `--keyserver keyserver.ubuntu.com` to the first command.

 Then add the following repository configuration to your `pacman.conf` after the *[community]* repository.